EsbenSkipper/Trifork_-presentation/project/README.md

 - **In-model arithmetic** — even with the rows in context, the LLM sums them in its head, and LLMs are unreliable at adding many numbers.

-The solution is the pattern this project uses: **let the model write a *query*, run it deterministically, and feed the result back.** That is still retrieval-augmented generation — the retriever is just a database / pandas query instead of a vector search (a.k.a. *text-to-SQL*):
+The fix is the pattern this project uses: **let the model write a *query*, run it deterministically, and feed the result back.** That is still retrieval-augmented generation — the retriever is just a database / pandas query instead of a vector search (a.k.a. *text-to-SQL*):